ntader/MasterEquationSheet/README.md

 **What was fixed in past releases**?

 1/31/24 - v1.2: Added a color system.
-Added physics III (intro to quantum mechanics), more physics II equations, dynamics, mechanics (of materials), and the unit circle and other unit conversions in the appendix.
+Added physics III (intro to quantum mechanics), more physics II equations, dynamics, mechanics (of materials), and the unit circle in the appendix.
 9/11/23 - v1.1a: Includes physics 1 and 2.
 8/30/23 - v1.0.1: Fixed e^(nx) derivative.
 8/30/23 - v1.0: First upload, featuring the mathematics section!